VertaAI/modeldb/docs/GettingStarted/spark_ml.md

 ```

-Create a ModelDB syncer to track models and operations.
-You can provide ModelDB arguments through a config file or provide them in code.
+#### b.
+Create a ModelDB syncer
+ModelDBSyncer is the object that logs models and operations to the database.
+You can set up the syncer either from a config file or via explicit arguments in code.

 See more about ModelDB project organization [here]().